0xPolygon/polygon-docs/docs/cdk/concepts/blocks.md

 ## Batch

-Since batches contain transactions included in blocks, they consist of the same number of transactions as their respective blocks.
+Batches contain multiple transactions from multiple blocks.

 The two transactions from our example block `12952601` are included in batch [`2041736`](https://zkevm.polygonscan.com/batch/2041736), which contains [10 transactions](https://zkevm.polygonscan.com/txs?batch=2041736) in total.